rd101r/TicTacToeGame/README.md

 # TicTacToeGame
-A small try towards game programming with the help of youtube. board=["-", "-","-",
+#A small try towards game programming with the help of youtube(refernce clever-programmer tictactoe with python) .
+board=["-", "-","-",
        "-", "-","-",
        "-", "-","-"]